// end return; 1

 Free information about a wide range of services and programs and referrals to appropriate resources.

 In home assessment, service coordination and decision support to help seniors and disabled adults accomplish activities of daily living and help caregivers manage their responsibilities.
-Free for those who qualify, available to others on a private pay basis.
+Free for those who qualify.

 Support and services to help caregivers maintain their commitment to caring for a loved one.